swetharaguri/Climate-Change-and-Agriculture-Analysis/README.md

 The dataset contains multiple variables related to agriculture and climate, such as year, region, crop type, temperature, precipitation, CO2 emissions, and crop yield.
 The dataset helps in understanding the long-term effects of climate change on agricultural production and economic outcomes.

 Dataset Link: https://www.kaggle.com/datasets/waqi786/climate-change-impact-on-agriculture

-Uploaded Date: 9/6/2024

-License

-This project is licensed under the MIT License - see the LICENSE file for details.